Enjimneering/Sheffield-TT8/test_nes_controller/readme.md

 3. **Analyze the Results**:
    - The terminal will display the button states based on your test scenario.
    - GTKWave will open, allowing you to visually inspect the waveform for the simulated NES controller signals.

+## Editing Button States

+To simulate different button presses, you will need to modify the `data` signal within the `nes_controller_tb.v` file.
+The `data` signal represents the serial input from the NES controller, and each bit corresponds to the state of a specific button.
+Set `data = 0;` to press a button or `data = 1;` for the opposite.

 ## Customization